Domoto Station

 Domoto Station (土本駅, Domoto-eki) is a train station in the town of Kawanehon, Haibara District, Shizuoka Prefecture, Japan, operated by the Ōigawa Railway.

 Lines

 Domoto Station is served by the Ikawa Line, and is located 3.9 kilometers from the official starting point of the line at Senzu.

 Station layout

 The station has one side platform serving a single track, and a small rain shelter for passengers.
-There is no station buildings and the station is unattended.
+There are no station buildings and the station is unattended.